MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wspstartup.md

 wVersionRequested = MAKEWORD( 2, 2 );

-err = WSPStartup( wVersionRequested, &WSPData, lpProtocolBuffer, upcallTable, lpProcTable );
+err = WSPStartup( wVersionRequested, &amp;WSPData, lpProtocolBuffer, upcallTable, lpProcTable );
 if ( err != 0 ) {
     /* Tell the user that we could not find a usable */ /* Windows Sockets service provider.                     */